marco262/my_wiki/data/dnd/advancement/feats.md

 Your exposure to the Feywild or one of its denizens has left a magical mark on you.
 You gain the following benefits:

 * Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.
 * You learn the _[[[spell:Misty Step]]]_ spell and one 1st-level spell of your choice.
 The 1st-level spell must be from the divination or enchantment school of magic.
 You can cast each of these spells without expending a spell slot.
-Once you cast either of these spells in this way, you can't cast that spell in this way again until you finish along rest.
+Once you cast either of these spells in this way, you can't cast that spell in this way again until you finish a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells' spellcasting ability is the ability increased by this feat.

 ## Fighting Initiate